OscarVDelatorreTorres/panelAnalysis/README.md

 5. Newey, W. K., & West, K. D. (1987).
 A Simple, Positive Semi-Definite, Heteroskedasticity and Autocorrelation Consistent Covariance Matrix.
 Econometrica, 55(3), 703-708.
 6. Schwarz, G. (1978).
 Estimating the dimension of a model.
 The annals of Statistics, 6(2), 461-464.
 7. Swamy, P. A. V. B., & Arora, S. S. (1972).
 The Exact Finite Sample Properties of the Estimators of Coefficients in the Error Components Regression Models.
 Econometrica, 40(2), 261. https://doi.org/10.2307/1909405

+# Version control

+## Version 1.0 beta

+Is the original beta version of this function.
+Written and published in August 7th of 2023.

+## Version 1.1 beta

+This new version writes a *.html output panel regression table and saves that html table in the output object.
+Version at November, 2nd of 2023.